kamilszymczak/event-dispatcher/README.md

 # Event Dispatcher

 Application written in Go that can deploy a tracker to track any number of APIs concurrently.
-Allows to monitor the API source over pre-determined intervals and be handled appropriately as desired.
+Allows to fetch the API source over pre-determined intervals and be handled appropriately as desired.

 ## Scheduler Package